Many websites offer information about homeopathic research, including peer reviewed papers of trials and debates on possible mechanisms of action.

 Reports such as the Swanne and the Curry reports have voiced concerns that antibiotic usage in production animals increases resistances, MRSA has now been found in UK calves and research done by Hoektoen in Norway suggests that farmers using homoeopathy are able to reduce antibiotic usage on their farms.Both papers can be seen below in the Dairy and Beef file.

-The homoeopathic treatment of farm animals is still not well understood.
+The homeopathic treatment of farm animals is still not well understood

-While suppliers of homoeopathic preparations claim over five thousand farm clients and one million remedies administered (Tony Pinkus Open letter to VMD 2002), there is still little published evidence of the extent of its use and effect..
+While suppliers of homeopathic preparations claim over five thousand farm clients and one million remedies administered (Pharmacist, Tony Pinkus, Open letter to VMD 2002), there is still little published evidence of the extent of its use and effect.

 Very few studies involve the farmer in the decision making of remedy selection, or in the assessment of outcome and satisfaction.